MiltonGreat/Customer-Churn-Prediction/README.md

 - Non-Churn (0): 1934 samples
 - Churn (1): 1354 samples

-## Methodolgy

-1. Data Cleaning: Missing values were handled, outliers were removed from numerical columns, and categorical features were encoded using one-hot encoding.
-2. Feature Engineering: Derived features like average cashback per interaction and complaints per tenure were added to improve predictive power.
-3. Data Balancing: SMOTE and random undersampling were applied to balance the target variable classes.
-4. Model Training: Various models were trained, including Logistic Regression, XGBoost, and Random Forest.
-Logistic Regression was adjusted for class imbalance, and the XGBoost model was trained with scale adjustments to handle imbalance.
-4. Evaluation: Models were evaluated on accuracy, precision, recall, and F1-score.
-Additionally, the decision threshold for Logistic Regression was adjusted to optimize recall, providing a better balance between precision and recall.
+### Results

+- Achieved an F1 score of 0.82 for churn prediction.
+- Identified key churn drivers: low engagement frequency and long response times for support queries.
+- Recommended targeted outreach campaigns, projected to reduce churn by 10%.

 ## Key Findings

 - The XGBoost model demonstrated the highest accuracy in predicting customer churn, with an overall accuracy of 94%.
-The Logistic Regression model, while slightly less accurate, offered good interpretability and could be adjusted to prioritize recall.
+- The Logistic Regression model, while slightly less accurate, offered good interpretability and could be adjusted to prioritize recall.

 ### Future Work

-Hyperparameter Tuning: Additional tuning of models like XGBoost and Random Forest to potentially improve performance.
+1. Hyperparameter Tuning: Additional tuning of models like XGBoost and Random Forest to potentially improve performance.

-Feature Engineering: Explore more derived features or interactions between features for improved predictions.
+2. Feature Engineering: Explore more derived features or interactions between features for improved predictions.

-Explainability: Use SHAP values to explain model predictions in a more interpretable way, offering insights into key drivers of churn.
+3. Explainability: Use SHAP values to explain model predictions in a more interpretable way, offering insights into key drivers of churn.

 ### Source: